raspberrypilearning/active-assistant/en/step_8.md

 ## What next?

 If you are following the [Introduction to micro:bit](https://projects.raspberrypi.org/en/raspberrypi/microbit-intro) path, you can move on to the [Party game](https://projects.raspberrypi.org/en/projects/party-game) project.
-In this project, you will make a a version of your favourite party game to play with your friends and family.
+In this project, you will make a version of your favourite party game to play with your friends and family.

 --- no-print ---